-This large document interprets Ed Code into regulations; regulations which are determined by the Board of Governors.
+This large document interprets Education Code (Ed.
+Code) to regulations, which are determined by the Board of Governors.

-- Chancellor's Office Program and Course Approval Reference guide (PCAH) This document is specific to curriculum and establishes specific guidelines for implementing Title 5.
-It is developed by the Chancellor's Office with Academic Senate (ASCCC) and CCC Curriculum Committee (5C - formerly SACC) input. - Chancellor's Office Guidelines, the ASCCC papers and reference guides The Chancellor's office guidelines further clarify implementation of Title 5 (i.e. Guidelines for Repetition and Repeatability) and the ASCCC papers and reference guides provide guidance in many different areas of the curriculum process.
+> Chancellor's Office Program and Course Approval Reference guide (PCAH)

+This document is specific to curriculum and establishes specific guidelines for implementing Title 5.
+It is developed by the Chancellor's Office with Academic Senate (ASCCC) and CCC Curriculum Committee (5C - formerly SACC) input.

+Chancellor's Office Guidelines, the ASCCC papers and reference guides

+The Chancellor's office guidelines further clarify implementation of Title 5 (i.e., Guidelines for Repetition and Repeatability), and the ASCCC papers and reference guides provide guidance in many different areas of the curriculum process.